Dinghy Racing at Hedgecourt Lake

 Something for Everyone

 Racing takes place at the lake from late March through to mid December, usually with at least one event each weekend and often more.
 You can find out more details of the different events in the Club Handbook or by looking at our programme.
-With a few exceptions each series has awards for the following: Double Hander, Single Hander (excluding standard Comet, Comet White Xtra and Comet Xtra), Under 16 (but over 12, age taken at the start of the season), Under 13 (age taken at the start of the season), Lady, Novice, Comet, Comet Lady, Comet Novice
+Races are run with a single start, results are processed in three ways: All Dinghies Handicap, Comets (standard Comet, Comet White Xtra and Comet Black Xtra) and Handicap Fleet which excludes those in the Comet Fleet.
+The Comet fleet results are processed as a class race.
+With a few exceptions each series has awards for the following: Double Hander, Single Hander (excluding standard Comet, Comet White Xtra and Comet Xtra), Under 16 (but over 12, age taken at the start of the season), Under 13 (age taken at the start of the season), Lady, Novice, Comet, Comet Lady, Comet Novice.

 The events fall into a few main categories: